I wanted Butterscotch Pie, but I was only baking for two, so I needed to scale down a full-size recipe to fit a 6-inch pie pan. Enter Math!

-- Roll out crust: On a floured counter, roll the dough out into a 7- to 8-inch circle-ish shape.
+- On a floured counter, roll the dough out into a 7- to 8-inch circle-ish shape.
 Drape dough around rolling pin and transfer to a 6-inch pie pan.
 Trim overhang to about 1/2-inch.
 Fold overhang under edge of pie crust and crimp decoratively.
 Save scraps in fridge, just in case.

-- Par-bake crust: Freeze for 15 minutes, until solid.
+- Freeze crust for 15 minutes, until solid.
 Dock all over with a fork.
 Coat a piece of foil with butter or nonstick spray and press tightly against frozen pie shell, covering the dough and rim and molding it to fit the shape of the edges.
 Bake for 20 minutes, then carefully, gently remove foil.
 If any parts have puffed, just press them gently back into place.
 Patch any tears or cracks with reserved dough scraps.
 Leave oven on.

-- Meanwhile, make filling: Melt butter in a medium heavy-bottomed saucepan over medium heat.
+- Melt butter in a medium heavy-bottomed saucepan over medium heat.
 Add the sugar and salt and stir to combine (it will be clumpy, not smooth) then let simmer for 2 to 3 minutes, stirring.
 Whisk in cream and remove from heat.
 Let mixture cool for 15 minutes, then whisk in eggs, one at a time, and the vanilla.

 This Butterscotch Pie was rather ugly coming out of the oven (what’s with that divot in the middle?), but it was quite delicious…it had the consistency of pecan pie filling with a lovely butterscotch flavor from the salt and vanilla (and no one noticed the divot when it was sliced & served).
 I almost wish I had made the full recipe just so it would call out to me.
 Anyway, I consider this year’s Pi Day well celebrated, with pie and math!